UniversalRobots/Universal_Robots_ROS_Driver/README.md

 - 'position_based_position_trajectory_controller'
 strictness: 1"
 ```
-Be sure to stop the currently running controller **in the same call** as you start a new one, otherwise it will fail.
+Be sure to stop the currently running controller **either before or in the same call** as you start a new one, otherwise it will fail.

-The position based controller *should* stay closer to the commanded path, while the velocity based react faster (trajectory execution start within 50-70 ms, while it is in the 150-180ms range for the position_based).
+The position based controller *should* stay closer to the commanded path, while the velocity based react faster (trajectory execution start within 50-70 ms, while it is in the 150-180ms range for the position_based.
+Usage without ros_control as well as the old driver is also in the 170ms range, as mentioned at my lightning talk @ ROSCon 2013).

-Note that the PID values are not tweaked as of this moment.
+**Note** that the PID values are not tweaked as of this moment.

 To use ros_control together with MoveIt, be sure to add the desired controller to the ```controllers.yaml``` in the urXX_moveit_config/config folder.
 Add the following
 ```